Garma Festival of Traditional Cultures: Rocket tracking site

 In 1964, many of the trees on the escarpment at Gulkula were bulldozed and then burnt by the Department of Works so the Gove Down Range Guidance and Telemetry Station could be built.
-At the time, the Yolngu owners had no rights in Australian law, and they were powerless to prevent the European Launcher Development Organisation from installing a rocket tracking station on the ceremonial site.
+At the time, the Yolngu owners had no rights in Australian law, and they were unable to prevent the European Launcher Development Organisation from installing a rocket tracking station on the ceremonial site.
 The purpose of the station was to track the path of rockets launched from Woomera in South Australia, and its state-of-the-art technology was operated by mainly Belgian scientists.

 In September 2020, the original twenty-tonne satellite tracker, which had been stored at Woomera for decades, was returned to the Gove Peninsula, to be restored and put on display at the Gove Airport headquarters of the Arnhemland Historical Society.

 Rocket launch site

-In 2017, thanks to the Aboriginal Land Rights Act 1976, the Yolngu landowners were consulted on the possible construction of a new space facility.
+In 2017, per the Aboriginal Land Rights Act 1976, the Yolngu landowners were consulted on the possible construction of a new space facility.
 In 2017, the Gumatj clan, through the Northern Land Council, approved a lease to the Gumatj Corporation for the purposes of operating a sub-orbital rocket launch pad, a first not just for Yolngu but for Australia.

 The proposed site covers 65 ha, and had by 2019 been sub-leased to Equatorial Launch Australia (ELA) by the Gumatj people.
 ELA will hire out Gulkula Launch Site to aeronautical organisations such as NASA.
 In May 2019, NASA announced its intention to sign a contract with ELA, and launch four rockets in 2020.
 The site is seen by NASA as a move from its previous preferred site for rocket launches in Australia at Woomera, which it has not used since 1995.
 The proximity of a deep-water port is seen as an advantage, reducing the cost of transporting rockets and payloads, compared with road transport across the desert.
 In July 2019, scientists from NASA visited the site, funded by the Northern Territory Government and ELA.
 The facility is seen as a huge opportunity to boost the economy of the region, providing jobs and pathways for STEM graduates.